danagk/spotify-rework/README.md

 ### Data Driven Questions
 1. What cities are trendsetters or early adopters in music taste?
 Does this change across genres or years?
 How do they influence other cities?
 2. How do musical themes affect crime?
-Can we predict crime based on the type of music people (loudness, beats, pitches, etc) listen to?
+Can we predict crime based on the type of music people listen to?
+Which genre/theme/beats of music was popular in general when a crime has taken place?
-3. How do musical tastes/themes/lyrics change based on current events?
+3. How do musical tastes/themes/lyrics change based on current events? eg. Which genre were popular in 2001 after 9/11 attacks?

 ## Dataset 1
 ### Where did you download the data?